bradwood/docker-backup-gpg-s3/README.md

 ```
 /var/run/docker.sock:/var/run/docker.sock
 ```
- in order to allow the docker client inside the container to stop other containers that it want's to back up.
+ in order to allow the docker client inside the container to stop other containers that it wants to back up.

 # Quick Start